Everything you need to know about devolution in England.

 In November 2014, the Government announced the first devolution deal with Greater Manchester, followed by a deal with Cornwall in July 2015.
 At this point, the Government also invited proposals from local areas as part of the 2015 Spending Review.
 It asked them to submit their proposals by early September 2015.
 The Government received 34 bids from local areas.

 Areas that were successful in putting together devolution deals went through a process whereby their initial proposals were tested with relevant government departments.
 Over time this resulted in a significant degree of standardisation across each of the devolution deal areas.
 In practice, some of the powers outlined below are exercised by the Mayor and some by the combined authority.
 You can find out more about this in the LGA’s Devolution Deal to Delivery guide which looked at the experiences of combined authorities to date with a particular focus on understanding the lessons from developing a devolution deal to delivering it for councils in places which do not currently have a combined authority.

 The agreed deals had a common focus on driving local economic growth, providing for the decentralisation of powers over skills and transport policy, the creation of a ‘single pot’ to support local investment and the ability to raise additional revenue through financial instruments such as a Mayoral precept.

-More recently, Mayoral combined authorities have also led on the development of Local Industrial Strategies, (whereas in areas without directly elected mayors these have been led by Local Enterprise Partnerships).
+More recently, mayoral combined authorities have also led on the development of Local Industrial Strategies, (whereas in areas without directly elected mayors these have been led by Local Enterprise Partnerships.

 Combined authorities are corporate bodies formed of two or more council areas, established with or without an elected mayor.
 They enable groups of two or more councils to take decisions across boundaries on issues which extend beyond the interests of any one individual local authority.
 They are a legal body set up using secondary legislation (Combined Authority Orders) but are locally owned and must be initiated by the councils involved.
 You can find out more about this in the LGA’s publication Combined authorities: a plain English guide.

 Mayoral combined authorities